ismaelggm1/ismaelggm/README.md

-<h1>Hi, I'm Ismael! <br/><a href="(https://github.com/ismaelggm1/ismaelggm)">Data Analyst</a>,   Future Cybersecurity SOC Analyst</h1>
+<h1>Hi, I'm Ismael! <br/><a href="(https://github.com/ismaelggm1/ismaelggm)">Risk & Compliance Analyst</a>, Cybersecurity Enthusiast</h1>

 ## 👨‍💻 About Me
 I’m a cybersecurity enthusiast with hands-on experience in threat hunting, SOC analysis, and incident response.
 I’ve completed practical labs on TryHackMe and other platforms, giving me real-world exposure to tools and techniques used in security operations.

-I hold certifications such as Google Cybersecurity Professional and SOC Analyst L1, and I’m currently preparing to take the CompTIA Security+ exam.
-My goal is to grow as a SOC Analyst, applying my skills to detect, analyze, and respond to threats effectively.
+I hold certifications such as Comptia Security +, Google Cybersecurity Professional and SOC Analyst L2.
+My goal is to keep growing in Cybersecurity as a SOC Analyst, applying my skills to detect, analyze, and respond to threats effectively.

 I’m passionate about continuous learning, hands-on labs, and sharing knowledge with the community.
 ## 🛠️ Skills